 Visiting the palaces of Sintra from Lisbon on public transport

 Sintra is easily reached by suburb train from Rossio or Oriente in around one hour’s time.
 From the airport we took the subway to Oriente (three stations) and changed there.
 The Oriente station by Santiago Calatrava is a sightseeing point fo itself.
 Within Sintra, it would be time-consuming, but possible to walk.
 We took a local shuttle bus from the centre to the top of the mountain.
 The bus was 5,50 € for the round trip, the palaces 9 € and 11,50 €, respectively, and that is for off-season.

-+++Our travel to Sintra was entirely self-organised and paid for by ourselves.
++++Our travel to the Palaces of Sintra was entirely self-organised.
+We paid for it ourselves.
 We got press tickets to the palaces, courtesy of Parques de Sintra+++